microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 ![Personal access token details](images/publishing-extension/token4.png)

-Click **Create** and you'll be presented with your newly created Personal Access Token. **Copy** it, you'll need it to create a publisher.
+Select **Create** and you'll be presented with your newly created Personal Access Token. **Copy** it, you'll need it to create a publisher.

 ### Create a publisher